 Before We Begin

-Before you can start cast or stream from your Windows 10 laptop, desktop or tablet you’ll need the necessary equipment.
+Before you can cast or stream from your Windows 10 laptop, desktop or tablet you’ll need the necessary equipment.
 Your Windows 10 device only acts as a transmitter.
 That is, you’ll need something connected to your display or television set to receive the signal your Windows 10 device is sending out.
 Microsoft makes its own Wireless Display Adapter that sells for $59.99 but you don’t have to buy it.
 Windows 10 will communicate with any receiver that supports DLNA technology.
-It’s entirely possible that a set-top box or smart television you already have in your home supports DLNA streaming technology.
+It’s also possible that a set-top box or smart television you already have in your home supports DLNA streaming technology.
 The Amazon Fire TV and smart televisions have apps that support DLNA streaming.

 How to Stream & Cast from Windows 10